Remi-Godin/pixel-weaver/README.md

 ```

 #### Conclusion
 It seems multithreaded consistently runs better than single threaded, but this might vary by the content of the pixel function, or by the machine running the code.
-But for more computationally heavy functions, multuthreaded will vastly improve performances.
+But for more computationally heavy functions, multithreaded will vastly improve performances.